prathit12/Practice/README.md

 # Practice
-PRoblem solution using desing of algorithms (Language used Java)
+Problem solution using design of algorithms (Language used Java)